autoatml/autoplex/docs/user/mongodb.md

 Note that the next steps of creating databases also have to be done by your IT admin for running MongoDB in backend:

   * For this, open the mongo shell there
     ```bash
-    mongo
+    mongosh
     ```
+> ℹ️ Note that the [`mongo` shell](https://www.mongodb.com/docs/manual/reference/mongo/) has been deprecated in MongoDB v5.0.
+The replacement is `mongosh`!

   * You need to add a db called "database_name" (you can choose any name) and also add an admin and a readonly user to this database
   * switch to ```admin``` database and create a user
     ```bash